 The application form is only one piece of your application package, and may be accessed here.

-All graduate application materials are submitted online (with the exception of the hard-copy portfolio and official transcripts).
+All graduate application materials are submitted online (with the exception of official transcripts).
 Applicants have the option to pay the application fee with a credit card or an online check.
 The fee is eighty-five U.S. dollars (U.S. $85.00).
 An applicant whose online check is returned for insufficient funds will be charged an additional fee of $10.

 Note to Foreign Applicants:The application fee is required of all applicants, including foreign students.
 We recognize that some foreign students may have difficulty with currency exchange.
 Payment of the fee cannot be deferred until time of enrollment.
 The application can be processed ONLY when the application fee has been received.
 The check must be payable through a U.S. bank, which must be noted on the front of the check; we can also accept an international money order.
 Sometimes an applicant will ask a U.S. friend or relative to submit the fee on his/her behalf; however, be sure that the applicant's name and department are clearly indicated on the front of the check.
 No application will be processed without this fee.

 Three letters are required and must be submitted through the online process initiated through your application.
 It is always our preference to have academic references representing your major field, though we recognize that there are situations where this may not be possible.
 In such circumstances, we encourage you to seek out those persons who can comment on qualities that will be relevant to your academic goals.
 Requests for online letters of recommendation accompanied by an online reference form are sent to the applicant's recommenders once the application has been submitted.